TheHurricaneCat/UMAI-POS-System/README.md

 # UMAI POS SYSTEM

-How to run the environment:
+How to run your environment:
 *Open your IDE's terminal.
 1. cd directory_name.
 2. npm run dev.